patztablook22/mess/README.md

 # mess

 Ruby tool for analysis of Facebook Messenger conversations in JSON format.
-Output is table-processor-friendly (like MS Excell / LibreOffice Calc).
+Output is spreadsheet-friendly (can be further processed in MS Excell / LibreOffice Calc / etc.).
 Independently of `mess` executable, an API is provided for more nuanced use.

 ## Installation
 Ruby is required.
 You can download mess as a Ruby Gem: